 Can you transfer balances between Discover cards?

-Is a balance transfer worth it?
+Is a Discover balance transfer worth it?

 Some people wonder whether a balance transfer will affect their credit score.
-Balance transfers can hurt your credit score in two ways:
+Balance transfers can hurt your credit score in two ways.

-- If you keep transferring the same balance from card to card without ever paying it off in full, you create what’s called a revolving balance.
+Second, if you keep transferring the same balance from card to card without ever paying it off in full, you create what’s called a revolving balance.
 This can also lower your credit score.
 However, if you’ve been trying and failing to pay off a credit card balance for a while, you already have a revolving balance—so why not transfer it to a balance transfer card and get it paid off?
 (Just make sure you pay it off before the interest-free grace period runs out, so you don’t have to transfer it to a second balance transfer card.)